Tips for cleaning up after a natural disaster

 Never put your own or others' safety at risk.
 There are simple steps you can take to look after your health and stay safe when cleaning up after a natural disaster.

-Natural disasters can cause a range of associated health issues, read useful information for natural disasters and severe weather.
-The Red Cross has a range of resources to help you prepare, respond to and recover from emergencies.
+The Red Cross also has a range of resources to help you prepare, respond to and recover from emergencies.

 Staying safe after a storm, flood or cyclone